gplepage/vegas/doc/source/vegas.rst

 The key Python objects supported by the |vegas| module are:

    * |Integrator| --- an object describing a multidimensional integration operator.
-These contain information about the integration volume, but also about optimal remappings of the integration variables based upon the last integral evaluated using the object.
+Such objects contain information about the integration volume, and also about optimal remappings of the integration variables based upon the last integral evaluated using the object.

    * |AdaptiveMap| --- an object describing the remappings used by |vegas|.